 The second term concludes for NCOP delegates.

-From next week, they will join their NA counterparts who have been on recess since 7 June.
+From next week, they will join their NA counterparts who have been in recess since 13 June.

 After the Minister of Finance introduces the budget, the legislature must interrogate the proposed allocation of funds and approve the budget before it can be implemented.

-The NCOP is scheduled to consider the 2021 Appropriation Bill![parli budget]on Friday (the NA passed the bill on 4 June 2021).
-The Bill appropriates money from the National Revenue Fund for the requirements of the State for the 2021/22 financial year.
+The NCOP is scheduled to consider the 2022 Appropriation Bill on Thursday (the NA passed the bill on 14 June 2022).
+The Bill appropriates money from the National Revenue Fund for the requirements of the state for the 2022/23 financial year.
 Once passed, this will conclude Parliament’s processing of the budget and it will be sent to the President for assent.